NurioHin/mpv-bookmarker/README.md

 The keys are only a suggestion, and can be changed to something else

-Open `bookmarker.lua` in a text editor, and you can easily change these settings:
+Open `bookmarker-menu.lua` in a text editor, and you can easily change these settings:

 ```lua
 -- Maximum number of characters for bookmark name